Josefiino/Browser-Tagger/config.md

-* Set the "tag_to_add" from "Test_tag" to your desired tag.
+* Set the "tag_to_add" to your desired tag.

-* Set the "shortcut_tags" from "Shift+O" to your desired shortcut.
+* Set the "shortcut_tags" to your desired shortcut.

 * Notes: